Yawning/obfs4/README.md

  * The handshake uses the Tor Project's ntor handshake with public keys obfuscated via the Elligator 2 mapping.
  * The link layer encryption uses NaCl secret boxes (Poly1305/XSalsa20).

+As an added bonus, obfs4proxy also supports acting as an obfs2/3 client and bridge to ease the transition to the new protocol.

 ### Why not extend ScrambleSuit?